cyrus-/typy/README.md

 	print(greet(x))
 ```

 Definitions decorated with `@tydy.component` are parsed by Python, but given static and dynamic meaning by tydy.

-Notice that the function `greet` does not use the `return` keyword.
+For example, notice that the function `greet` does not use the `return` keyword.
 Like other functional programming languages, everything is an expression.

-tydy also notably features:
+tydy notably features:
 * local type inference
 * tuples and labeled tuples
 * labeled sum types (variants)